heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

     Wombit[T] forSome { type T }

-Importantly, an existential type includes references to abstract type members, or abstract `val`s _that we know exist, but whose concrete values/types we_ _don't know_.
+Importantly, an existential type includes references to abstract type members _that we know exist, but whose concrete values/types we don't know_.
 For example, in the above, `T` is a type we don't know concretely, but that we know exists.

 _Note that the above can be written in shorthand, `Wombit[_]`, which desugars_ _to `Wombit[T] forSome { type T }`._